go-oas/docs/README.md

 ### :tada: Credits

-1. Thanks to a dear colleague of mine [@Law Zava](https://github.com/lawzava) for the inspiration to make an OpenSource contribution.
+1. Thanks to [@Law Zava](https://github.com/lawzava) for the inspiration to make an OpenSource contribution.